 Being “Biblical” means that a prophetic word (and the way it is brought) is consistent with what the whole of Scripture teaches us, which means bringing a prophetic word with a New Testament paradigm.

 4. Be Aware That a Warning Can be “Incomplete”

 This is a key for those of us who have received what we believe is a prophetic warning—or, are leading others who are growing in prophetic or discernment gifts.

-We never outgrow the need for leaders, and others who can see what we don’t see.
-This relates, not only to our “blind spots”, but also to further revelation that will bring completion to our own.
+We never outgrow the need for leaders and others who can see what we don’t see.
+This relates, not only to our “blind spots”, but also to the further revelation that will bring completion to our own.

-We need the inclusion of others’ contribution, such as discernment, to our prophetic ministry.
+We need the inclusion of others’ contributions, such as discernment, to our prophetic ministry.
 For the New Testament prophetic community is just that—a community.